bartvle/synthacc/README.md

 * Vallée M., Charléty J., Ferreira A.M.G., Delouis B. and Vergoz J. (2011).
 SCARDEC: a new technique for the rapid determination of seismic moment magnitude, focal mechanism and source time functions for large earthquakes using body-wave deconvolution.
 Geophysical Journal International, 184, 338-358.
 * van Driel M., Krischer L., Stähler S.C., Hosseini K. and Nissen-Meyer T. (2015).
 Instaseis: instant global seismograms based on a broadband waveform database.
 Solid Earth, 6, 701-717.
 * Wang R. (1999).
 A Simple Orthonormalization Method for Stable and Efficient Computation of Green’s Functions.
 Bulletin of the Seismological Society of America, 89(3), 733–741.
+* Wells D. and Coppersmith K. (1994).
+New Empirical Relationships among Magnitude, Rupture Length, Rupture Width, Rupture Area, and Surface Displacement.
+Bulletin of the Seismological Society of America, 84(4), 974-1002.